 Right.

-Well, and I mean the same thing with I mean, the funny part about this is that if you ask the executives and all the way up to Rupert Murdoch at Fox News, I sat over there and was in brief the executives at Fox News and explained to them how and why Donald Trump was going to win, the path to 270.
+Well, I mean, same thing with, I mean, the funny part about this is that if you ask the executives, all the way up to Rupert Murdoch at Fox News, I sat over there and was, in brief, the executive at Fox News and explained to them how and why Donald Trump was going to win, the path to 270.

 They talked about the first lady crying.

-They've talked about how he didn't know who John Boehner was, a golf partner of his who he's played along, played played multiple times with and communicated with quite often.
+They've talked about how he didn't know who John Boehner was, a golf partner of his who's played along, played multiple times with, and communicated with quite often.

 Here's the question.

-What concerns me right now, Sean, is that when you got attacked, you said right now, as you just did, that it's fault.
+What concerns me right now, Sean, is that when you got attacked, you said right now, as you just said, that it's false.

 When I got attacked, I said that's false.